NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

 4. Your organization does not have an Active Directory Certificate Services deployment.
-You want to ensure that BitLocker recovery keys for encrypted volumes on domain-joined computers are easy to locate on a per-computer basis, even if the computer’s name is changed.
+You want to ensure that BitLocker recovery keys for encrypted volumes on domain-joined computers are easy to locate on a per-computer basis, even if the computer's name is changed.
     Which of the following Group Policy items should you configure to accomplish this goal?